A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

+\lb{Chapter_1.3} The notion of invariant (stable, centre-stable, or unstable) manifolds was introduced in the study of finite-dimensional and discrete-time dynamical systems; see Kelley \cite{alkelley} and Smale \cite{smale}.

+Invariant manifolds were then used in the study of dissipative equations; see, among others, the work of Chafee--Infante \cite{chin} and Henry's monograph \cite{henry} regardining the semilinear heat equation and Keller \cite{keller} concerning the damped wave equation.

-In 1989, Bates--Jones \cite{bates} proved for a large class of semilinear equations that the space of solutions decomposes into an unstable and a centre-stable manifold.
-Their result is the following: consider a Banach space $X$ and the semilinear equation \be u_t = A u + f(u), \ee under the assumptions \begin{enumerate} \item[H1] $A:X \to X$ is a closed, densely defined linear operator that generates a $C_0$ group. \item[H2]\lb{H2} The spectrum of $A$ decomposes into $\sigma(A) = \sigma_s(A) \cup \sigma_c(A) \cup \sigma_u(A)$ situated in the left half-plane, on the imaginary axis, and in the right half-plane respectively and $\sigma_s(A)$ and $\sigma_u(A)$ are bounded. \item[H3]\lb{H3} The nonlinearity $f$ is locally Lipschitz, $f(0) = 0$, and $\forall \epsilon>0$ there exists a neighborhood of zero on which $f$ has Lipschitz constant $\epsilon$. \end{enumerate} Moreover, let $X^u$, $X^c$, and $X^s$ be the $A$-invariant subspaces corresponding to $\sigma_u$, $\sigma_c$, and respectively $\sigma_s$ and let $S^c(t)$ be the evolution generated by $A$ on $X^c$.
-Bates and Jones further assume that \begin{enumerate} \item[C1-2] $dim X^u$, $dim X^s < \infty$. \item[C3]\lb{C3} $\forall \rho>0$ $\exists M>0$ such that $\|S^c(t)\| \leq M e^{\rho|t|}$. \end{enumerate}
+Bates--Jones \cite{bates} proved for a large class of semilinear equations that the space of solutions locally decomposes into an unstable and a centre-stable manifold.
+Their result is as follows.
+Consider a Banach space $X$ and the semilinear equation \be\lb{117} u_t = A u + f(u), \ee under the assumptions \begin{enumerate} \item[H1] $A:X \to X$ is a closed, densely defined linear operator that generates a $C_0$ group. \item[H2]\lb{H2} The spectrum of $A$, $\sigma(A) = \sigma_s(A) \cup \sigma_c(A) \cup \sigma_u(A)$, decomposes into left half-plane (stable), imaginary (centre), and right half-plane (unstable) components.
+The stable and unstable components, $\sigma_s(A)$ and $\sigma_u(A)$, are bounded. \item[H3]\lb{H3} The nonlinearity $f$ is locally Lipschitz, $f(0) = 0$, and for every $\epsilon>0$ there exists a neighborhood of $0 \in X$ on which $\|f(x) - f(y)\| \leq \epsilon \|x-y\|$. \end{enumerate} Let $X^u$, $X^c$, and $X^s$ be the $A$-invariant subspaces corresponding to $\sigma_u$, $\sigma_c$, and $\sigma_s$ and let $S^c(t)$ be the evolution generated by $A$ on $X^c$. \cite{bates} further assume that \begin{enumerate} \item[C1-2] $\dim X^u$ and $\dim X^s$ are finite. \item[C3]\lb{C3} $S^c$ has subexponential growth: $\forall \rho>0$ $\exists M>0$ such that $\|S^c(t)\| \leq M e^{\rho|t|}$. \end{enumerate}